psmears/berry/docs/source/en/Chapter-1.rst

    make

-Now you should be able to find the executable file of the interpreter in the *berry* directory (in Windows systems, the file name of the interpreter program is “*berry.exe*”, while in Linux and macOS systems the file name is “*berry*”), you can run the executable file directly [3] To start the interpreter.
+Now you should be able to find the executable file of the interpreter in the `berry` directory (on Windows systems, the file name of the interpreter program is “`berry.exe`”, while on Linux and macOS systems the file name is “`berry`”); you can run the executable file directly [3] to start the interpreter.
 In Linux or macOS, you can use the command ``sudo make install`` to install the interpreter, and then you can start the interpreter with the ``berry`` command in the terminal.